VeryGoodTravel/vgt-saga-orders/README.md

 - RABBIT_HOTEL -> Queue of the requests sent by the orchestrator to the hotel service.
 - RABBIT_FLIGHT -> Queue of the requests sent by the orchestrator to the flight service.
 - DB_SERVER -> Database server name to use
-- DB_NAME_ORDR -> Database name to use for the order service
+- DB_NAME_SAGA -> Database name to use for the order service and the orchestrator
-- DB_NAME_ORCH -> Database name to use for the orchestrator
 - DB_PASSWORD -> Database password to use for the database server
+- DB_USER -> Username to use for the database server

 ## Implementation documentation
 XML docs of the project available in the repository in the